makeitlabs/authbackend/README.md

 * Get snapshots of ACL lists - send messages to slack groups of changes since prior run
 * Back all snaps up to Amazon

+To help restore backups - you can use the `restore.py` helper script